kinolag/scroll_handler/README.md

 `handleProgressInUI` is a function (called conditionally) used to display information about the scroll status in the document.

 `generateText` is just a function used to populate the demo html file with enough text content to enable vertical scroll.

+## How to use it

+Clone the repo and open the index.html file in a browser with JS enabled.